Miami-Dade County, Florida|

 Miami-Dade County (formerly known as Dade County) is a county located in the southeastern part of the state of Florida.
-Miami is one of the most popular travel destinations, with various options for cheap flights due to the popularity.
-The United States Census Bureau estimates that the county population was 2,402,208 in 2005.
+The United States Census Bureau estimates that the county population was 2,700,794 in 2016.
 The county seat is Miami.

 Dade County was created in 1836.
 It was named after Major Francis L. Dade, a soldier killed in 1835 in the Second Seminole War, at what has since been named the Dade Battlefield.
 The county seat was originally at Indian Key in the Florida Keys.
 The name was changed to Miami-Dade County on July 22, 1997 after being approved by voters.